esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 - **Risk Agent:** risk profiling, transaction analysis, pattern detection
 - **Regulatory Agent:** compliance reports, audit log search

-**The super agent acts as an intelligent dispatcher** - it never uses tools directly, only routes to specialists who then use their tools.
+**The super agent acts as an intelligent dispatcher** - it never uses tools directly, only routes to agents based on query who then uses their tools.

 ## 6\.
 How to Test Your Compliance Super Agent in the Watsonx Orchestrate UI